GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/what-are-pwas/index.md

 At their heart, Progressive Web Apps are just web applications.
 Using progressive enhancement, new capabilities are enabled in modern browsers.
 Using service workers and a web app manifest, your web application becomes reliable and installable.
-If they're not available, users still get the core experience.
+If the new capabilities aren't available, users still get the core experience.

 The numbers don't lie!
 Companies that have launched Progressive Web Apps have seen impressive results.
 For example, Twitter saw a 65% increase in pages per